mahdip72/ubi/README.md

 - [ ] Add how to use
 - [x] Update readme to show how to use the demo codes.
 - [ ] Support to get raw sequences as the input of demo codes.
+- [ ] Add benchmark dataset and its description.

 ## Requirements